-Logistics is a completely different world from a manufacturing plant.
-Many companies that make products prefer to focus on their designs and marketing and let logistics specialists handle warehousing and distribution of products.
+Logistics is an entirely different world from a manufacturing plant.
+Many companies that make products prefer to focus on their designs and marketing and let logistics specialists handle warehousing and distributing products.
 Contracting with experts can be an efficient business model.
 Here are core reasons for logistics outsourcing you should consider.

 1. Reduce Risks

 Various risks affect all businesses, particularly producers that manufacture products.
-Sometimes it's difficult for even large companies to handle all the responsibilities and complexities that go along with transportation and storage.
+Sometimes it's difficult for even large companies to handle all the responsibilities and complexities of transportation and storage.
 Outsourcing to an experienced firm that builds its reputation on performance in accurate on-time deliveries reduces many burdens your company may not be well-equipped to handle.